 From the top-left menu select IAM & Admin.
 Click on Service Accounts on the left-hand side.

-There should already be two existing service accounts, for App Engine and Compute Engine, but you can ignore those.
+There should already be an existing service account for Compute Engine, but you can ignore that.

 Click the blue Create service account button across the top.